amunozUOW/Icebreakers/README.md

 ## Citation

-If you use these activities in your teaching or research, please cite the accompanying paper:
+If you use these activities in your teaching or research, please acknowledge Dr. Albert Munoz (amunoz@uow.edu.au).

-> Munoz Aneiros, A. (forthcoming).
-Leveraging generative AI capabilities to adapt higher education practice: A case of vibe coding for developing icebreaker activities. *Management Teaching Review*.

 ## Contributing